 You can offer a special discount to reinforce the customer's decision to follow through after signing up for your loyalty program.

 As a merchant, when it's time to clear out your inventory, consider sending a text message to your customers letting them know about your seasonal sale.
-By segmenting your sends by specific groups, you can send targeted messaging.
+By segmenting your sends by specific groups, you can send targeted messages to your targeted audience.

 For example, text a link to your shoes that are on sale to customers that have bought shoes from you in the past.